wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## Attacks

-Cryptoanalytic attacks try to deduce the key via brute-force (dictionary most likely)

-Cryptographic attacks: man-in-the-middle, replay, timing, radiation,

 Attacks: attempts to violate an organization’s security or privacy: REMEMBER:

+<strong>Cryptoanalytic</strong> attacks try to deduce the key via brute-force (dictionary most likely)

+<strong>Cryptographic</strong> attacks: man-in-the-middle, replay, timing, radiation,

+APT (Advanced Persistent Threat) and AVT (Advanced Volatile Threat) describe a general class of modern fileless/"live off the land" malware that evade detection and continually evolve. <a target="_blank" href=<a target="_blank" href="https://www.mcafee.com/enterprise/en-us/security-awareness/ransomware/what-is-fileless-malware.html">Low Observable Characteristics (LOC) attack</a>.

    * A <strong>smurf</strong> attack uses a type of ping packet called an ICMP ECHO REQUEST.
    * In a <strong>side-channel</strong> attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
    * Evesdropping (traffic analysis).
 Countermeasures are sending noise, padding messages, mix non-info in data.